The MedStar Health—MedStar Georgetown University Hospital/Washington Hospital Center Ophthalmology Residency Program

 Residents perform all surgeries under the direct supervision of an attending surgeon.

 Residents have sub-specialty clinic and senior call responsibilities.
 Sub-specialty assignment for consultation, evaluation, and surgery is rotated among the senior eye residents.

-The two chief residents monitor the caseloads of the various operating residents to ensure a reasonably equitable distribution of common surgical procedures and a more strictly equitable distribution of rarer cases, such as penetrating keratoplasties, unusual oculoplastics, etc.
+The two chief residents monitor the caseloads of the various operating residents to ensure a reasonably equitable distribution of common surgical procedures and a more strictly equitable distribution of complicated and rarer cases, such as penetrating keratoplasties, unusual oculoplastics, complex cataract etc.

 Senior residents are expected to show good surgical judgment in selection of patients for phacoemulsification.

 Residents are responsible individually or collectively to prepare and present their cases at the monthly M&B (Morbidity and Blindness) Rounds.
 The purpose of M&B Rounds is, in addition to a review of all clinic cases done by the residents, an essential discipline for self-evaluation and self-criticism.